bytesenseidk/Malicious-Scripts/README.md

 # Malicious-Scripts
-malicious scripts made for testing purposes, use it legally!
+Malicious scripts made for testing purposes, use it legally!

 # Description
 ## Denial of Service